hydrodynamicstability/statquotes/README.md

   - A place for philosophy?
 The rise of modeling in statistical science.  *Quarterly of Applied Mathematics*, 4:  797-805.

+- "The kinds of question that are inside and outside the scope of a model are part of the nature of a model, determined by the priorities and interests of whoever made the model initially and probably also partly determined by mathematical...tractability.
+It may seem obvious, but there is no point in trying to ask a model about something that is outside its scope."

+  - Erica Thompson (2022)

+  - *Escape from Model Land:  How Mathematical Models Can Lead Us Astray and What We Can Do About It* (Basic Books).

 - "Using the data to guide the data analysis is almost as dangerous as not doing so."

   - Frank E. Harrell, Jr. (2001)